1986

 (Black Celebration - with friendly permission of © Alessandro Pagni)

-In between on April 14 the single A Question Of Lust /
+In the meantime, on 14 April, the single A Question of Lust / Christmas

 Alan: "It was usually fairly easy to predict whose voice would suit